Nat Butcher

 Nathaniel Zane Butcher (born 25 July 1997) is an Australian professional rugby league footballer who plays as a er and for the Sydney Roosters in the National Rugby League (NRL).
 He won an NRL premiership with the Roosters in 2019.

 Background

 Butcher was born in Sydney, New South Wales, Australia.
 He is the son of former Rabbitohs' player Blake Butcher.

 Butcher played his junior rugby league for the South Eastern Seagulls, before being signed by the South Sydney Rabbitohs.
+He also dabbled briefly in rugby union.

 Playing career

 Early career

 In November and December 2014, Butcher played for the Australian Schoolboys.
 After playing in the lower grades at the South Sydney Rabbitohs, he joined the Sydney Roosters in 2015.
 In 2015 and 2016, he played for the Roosters' NYC team.

 2016

 In round 26 of the 2016 NRL season, Butcher made his NRL debut for the Roosters against the Brisbane Broncos.
 In September, he was named at lock in the 2016 NYC Team of the Year.
 In October, he captained the Roosters' NYC team to a premiership win, defeating the Penrith Panthers 30–28 at ANZ Stadium.